MashXP/quiz_webapp/README.md

     *   **Shuffle Choices:** Option to randomize the order of answer choices for each question.
 *   **Interactive Quiz Interface:**
     *   Clear display of questions and multiple-choice options.
     *   **Full Navigation:** A vertical progress bar allows you to jump to any question at any time during the quiz.
 It also indicates answered and flagged questions.
+On mobile, the progress bar is at the bottom and can be hidden/shown with an animated arrow button.
     *   **Question Flagging:** Mark questions for later review with a flag button.
 *   **Comprehensive Results:**
     *   Displays final score and total questions.